Omikhleia/room.js-bot/README.md

 ### Variables

 The first time, however, you will want to configure your bot.
 Hit Ctrl-C to abort the bot, as this will generate its save files.
-Two JSON files are generated in a folder corresponding to its account name and located below *bot-data/*
+Two JSON files are generated in a folder corresponding to its character name and located below *bot-data/*

 * **botvars.json**
 * **uservars.json**

 They are used to store persisting knowledge, respectively about the bot itself (i.e. "bot variables" in RiveScript terminology) and the users it previously discussed with (i.e. "user variables").
 Obviously, when found, these files are also loaded on start-up, allowing the bot to remember previously acquired knowledge and states.

 Edit the bot variables according to your needs.
-The name property is the only one that cannot be changed, as it is overwritten at start-up with the actual character name.
-All other properties are assumed to be strings, that can be used afterwards in your RiveScript dialogs (with `<bot>` tags).
+The 'name' and 'callcontext' properties are the only ones that cannot be changed.
+The former is overwritten at start-up with the actual character name; the latter is updated by dynamic scripts.
+All properties are assumed to be strings, that can be used afterwards in your RiveScript dialogs (with `<bot>` tags).

 Normally, you shouldn't have to edit the user variables, unless you want to clear all past memories -- in that case, empty the JSON structure (i.e. set it to an empty object `{}`).